n8acl/aslnotify/README.md

 The idea for the Pushover Notifiations came from Michael Clemens, DL6MHC.
 I saw it in his [pyBMNotify Script](https://git.qrz.is/clemens/pyBMNotify) and used it here.

+Addtion of searching of Asterisk Database file for node information added by Scott, W8UFO

 ---

 ## Contact